icy-comet/configs/other/VSCode/README.md

                                   similar to `code --list-extensions`
                                   useful for comparison

+                      update-list update the list with names of currently installed extensions

                       install     install all extensions listed in the readme names should be inside backticks (`)

-                      compare     print a text-diff of
+                      compare     print a text-diff of extensions
-                                  extensions present in readme
+                                  present in readme compared to
-                                  compared to those that are installed
+                                  those that are installed
                                   (determined using `code --list-extensions`)
+                                  extensions part of a meta package
+                                  can be ignored with `diff.ignore` file
+                                  copy the lines from the diff output to this file to ignore those names
 ```

 ### List